 Exfoliation

-Take care of your skin barrier.
-It's what maintains moisture in your skin and protects against external stressors.
-Using (too much) retinol, acids, potent active ingredients can weaken the skin barrier.
+Be careful with your skin barrier.
+It's what ensures moisture is maintained in the skin and protects against external stress factors.
+Using (too much) retinol, acids, potent active ingredients can affect and weaken the skin barrier.

-Exfoliation that can be used 1-2 times a week:
+Exfoliation that can be used 1-2 times per week:

 Evolve Miracle Mask

 Give your skin a generous moisture boost with a hydrating face mask.
-Moisture masks are perfect when you want to immediately quench the thirst in your skin.
-Hydrating face masks suitable for dehydrated skin:
+Hydrating masks are perfect when you want to immediately quench your skin's thirst.

 100% Pure Green Tea Water Bomb Mask

-An important product for dehydrated skin specifically is facial toner or toner.
-Toners that contain most of what moisture-depleted skin needs are:
+An important product specifically for dehydrated skin is facial toner or toner.

 If you already have (a lot of) hyaluronic acid in your skincare routine, you can use the following serum that doesn't contain hyaluronic acid: